VHS Revival chronicles the history of the infamous ‘Video Nasty’.

-Video Nasties were a very timely and convenient pawn in modern politics, and the whole scandal was one of the first examples of how the modern media can be utilised to create the kind of hysteria that leaves society powerless and willing to swallow any old rhetoric.
-While third world countries are oppressed and thousands of civilians are murdered for the sake of democracy, low-budget artists are hauled into the courts and demonised, victims to the kind of hypocrisy that is used to conquer entire nations.
+Video Nasties were a very timely and convenient pawn in modern politics, and the whole scandal was one of the first examples of how the modern media can be utilised to create the kind of hysteria that leaves societies powerless and willing to swallow any old rhetoric.
+While third world countries are oppressed and thousands of civilians are murdered for the sake of democracy, low-budget artists are hauled into the courts and demonised, victims to the kind of hypocrisy that is used to conquer nations.

 How many politicians can lay claim to that?

 Cedric Smarts: Editor-in-Chief and Art Director